 How to Make Sourdough Discard Breadsticks

-Combine all ingredients in the bowl of a stand mixer (or large mixing bowl).
+- Step 1: Combine all ingredients in the bowl of a stand mixer (or large mixing bowl).
 With the mixer on low, slowly pour in the melted butter.
 Mix until a shaggy dough forms.
 Transfer the dough to a work surface and knead until smooth.
-The dough should be smooth and only slightly tacky.

-Place the dough in a large oiled bowl and cover with plastic wrap.
-Let rise for 90 minutes until doubled in size.
+- Step 2: Place the dough in a large oiled bowl and cover with plastic wrap.
+Let rise for 90 minutes, or until doubled in size.

 Expert Baking Tips